• Cake

 berry chantilly cream cake recipe

 Also worth noting: you can assemble this Chantilly cake up to one day ahead of time, any longer than that and the berries may start weeping inside the cake.
-Check out the Make Ahead Tips in the notes section of the recipe below to help plan your cake baking/decorating timeline out.
+Check out the make ahead tips in the notes section of the recipe below to help plan your cake baking/decorating timeline out.

 berry chantilly cake recipe with mascarpone whipped cream frosting